WootingKb/wooting-macros/CONTRIBUTING.md

 yarn install
 ```

-command too.
+command as well to install all the dependencies if running just ``yarn`` isn't enough.
 When you have the setup ready there is additional dependencies you must install on Linux to make the grabbing work, namely the ``xserver-xorg-input-evdev`` and ``libevdev2`` libraries.
 You might also need to add yourself to the ``input`` group.
 For more information, please look at the https://github.com/Narsil/rdev library instructions.

+### Good practices

+For development we recommend using Visual Studio Code with the ``rust-analyzer`` addon as well as using the ``clippy`` linter.
+Please, use ``cargo clippy`` and ``cargo check`` before you submit your code as we do treat warnings as hard errors on builds.

+Please use the ``info!``, ``error!``, ``warn!`` and alike macros by the ``env-logger`` library on the backend to log information, instead of ``println!`` macros.
+Don't forget to setup your env variables to see the logging output in stdout as menitoned in Deploying.

 ### Devving